-All methods of collecting customer satisfaction data come down to some sort of customer survey.
+All methods of collecting customer satisfaction data come down to customer surveys.

-Using analytics tools, you can determine how customers interact with your company, which offerings they find most interesting, and whether they're struggling to complete a task.
+You can use analytics tools to determine how customers interact with your company, which offerings they find most interesting, and whether they're struggling to complete a task.
 But you can't use these tools to gauge their emotional response.